Discrete-event simulation

 A discrete-event simulation (DES) models the operation of a system as a (discrete) sequence of events in time.
 Each event occurs at a particular instant in time and marks a change of state in the system.
 Between consecutive events, no change in the system is assumed to occur; thus the simulation time can directly jump to the occurrence time of the next event, which is called next-event time progression.

 In addition to next-event time progression, there is also an alternative approach, called incremental time progression, where time is broken up into small time slices and the system state is updated according to the set of events/activities happening in the time slice.
 Because not every time slice has to be simulated, a next-event time simulation can typically run faster than a corresponding incremental time simulation.

-Both forms of DES contrast with continuous simulation in which the system state is changed continuously over time on the basis of a set of differential equations defining the rates of change of state variables.
+Both forms of DES contrast with continuous simulation in which the system state is changed continuously over time on the basis of a set of differential equations defining the rates of change for state variables.

+In the past, these three types of simulation have also been referred to, respectively, as: event scheduling simulation, activity scanning simulation, and process interaction simulation.
+It can also be noted that there are similarities between the implementation of the event queue in event scheduling, and the scheduling queue used in operating systems.

 Example

 A common exercise in learning how to build discrete-event simulations is to model a queueing system, such as customers arriving at a bank teller to be served by a clerk.
-In this example, the system objects are Customer and Teller, while the system events are Customer-Arrival, Service-Start and Service-End.
+In this example, the system objects are customer and teller, while the system events are customer-arrival, service-start and service-end.
 Each of these events comes with its own dynamics defined by the following event routines: